 • Attach a carabiner to each loop.

 When you’re ready to use the halyard, attach the pulley to the flagpole at the top with a prusik or a rolling hitch on a doubled rope.
+For shorter, lighter flagpoles, in lieu of a bully, the halyard can be reeved through a simple metal ring.

 We apply a rope tackle, (also known as the Trucker’s Hitch, Lineman’s Hitch, Load Binder, and Harvester Hitch) where the guylines meet the anchors for pretty much all our pioneering projects.
 For safety reasons, Taut-Line Hitches should never be used in any pioneering work, because if the tension is eased the knot can slip.